 Soil airplay a very vital role in modifying the soil’s physical, chemical, and biological environment, which influences the plant growth and also the yield.

 - Growth and development of plant and its parts – the growth of plants are fully dependent on the soil and its physical, chemical, and biological properties.
 Poorly aerated soil can harm the plant and its root development.
 Water and nutrient absorption will be affected due to poor development of root.

 - Microbial population and activity- soil aeration influences the activity of soil microorganisms and also affects the rate of decomposition of organic matter.
 The poorly aerated soil decreases the microbial as well as oxidation of organic matter.
-This decrease may be due to lack of oxygen and presence of more carbon dioxide.
+This decrease may be due to a lack of oxygen and the presence of more carbon dioxide.
 The biological process carried by different microorganisms such as decomposition of organic matter, biological nitrogen fixation is largely dependent on the availability of soil air.
 The microorganism’s population is affected by soil aeration.

 - Absorption of water and nutrients – The soil aeration also affects the uptake of nutrients by plants.
 The nutrient availability varies in the soil in response to the aeration which changes the metabolic status of the plants.
 There is a deficiency of micronutrients like Cu and Zn under poor aeration or waterlogged conditions.

 Aeration can improve the soil physical properties like